harplife/zettelkasten/DearImGui_opengl_backend.md

 ### Immediate mode
 - In <mark class="hltr-trippy">immediate mode</mark>, the user interface is rebuilt and re-rendered every frame based on the current state of the application.
 	- Meaning, the UI logic is often tightly integrated with the rendering loop, making it highly dynamic and responsive.
+- Key characteristics:
 	- **Stateless rendering** : the application itself is responsible for maintaining the state of UI components.
 	- **Declarative updates** : UI elements are drawn every frame, and interactions (e.g. button presses) are handled immediately.
 	- **Code-driven UI** : UI construction and event handling are explicitly defined in code.
 - Advantages:
 	- Simple to integrate with game engines or render loops.
 	- Highly dynamic and flexible, making it ideal for real-time applications like games and visualization tools.